dilermando-lima/spark-pipeline/README.md

 .transformSql(DATASET_3, context -> String.format("select * from %s where category is not null", DATASET_1))
 .execute();
 ```
-We can perstis, unpersis and remove dataset from context as follow:
+We can persti, unpersist and remove datasets from context as follows:

 ```Java
 Pipeline.init()